meditationstuff/protocol_1/index.md

 I'm less clear exactly what's being pointed at here (and for better and worse I haven't read commentary in the relevant tradition) but this is maybe in part referring to something that's initially paradoxical-seeming but there's like increasing decorrelation (“separation,” “independence”) of "sensations" [but also increased knowledge of their interdependence or at least dependence on causes and conditions etc. etc.] and while there's this “separateness” or "separation" or "difference" there's still positive "indistinctness,"---so "not one"---and/&#8203;but also "wholeness" or "completeness" or "unity" but not to reify any of that and also all of this is empty, nebulous, provisional, groundless, etc.

 cf. "positionless position" cf. groundlessness and no */fixed/* goal(s)

+\*

+scratch:

+* knowing of the self versus knowing of the world cf. behindness / knowingness with respect to "sensations" / body sensations versus self sensations versus world sensations and and [at first] siloed knowingness for each thereof

 [<a href="#158da1rh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]